UPPMAX/HPC-python/docs/day1/batch.rst

 .. admonition:: Reservation

    Include with ``#SBATCH --reservation==<reservation-name>``.
-On UPPMAX it is " magnetic" and so follows the project ID without you having to add the reservatio n name.
+On UPPMAX it is "magnetic" and so follows the project ID without you having to add the reservation name.

    - UPPMAX
        - naiss2024-22-1442_1 for cpu on Thursday